Low Wood, Lake District Wedding Photography venue

 If running isn’t your thing, then there are so many other adventure challenges throughout Cumbria.

 I’m at present eyeing up the Fred Whitton Challenge, Britain’s Premier Sportive Cycling event.
 112 miles is for many a good day in the saddle, but when you factor in the climbs of the mighty Lakeland road passes, which include, Kirkstone, Honister, Newlands, Whinlatter, Wynose and the daddy of them all the 30% challenge of Hardknott Pass.
+These are all iconic Lake District roads, however there are many other roads within Cumbria, which are amongst the finest in The UK.
+One such road from Penrith to Alston via Hartside Pass, is according to no less an authority than Jeremy Clarkson, the best of the best.

 Another iconic Lakeland challenge is The Bob Graham round which can be “walked” either clockwise, or anti-clockwise and must start and finish at Moot Hall, Keswick.
 In 1932 Bob, a Keswick Hotelier decided that to celebrate his 42nd birthday, he would “walk” a fell for every year of his life; meaning this challenge means walking 42 fells, over 72 miles, and with a height gain equivalent to almost climbing Mount Everest.

 A slightly kinder, yet worthy challenge, is the annual Lakeland 3’s, which consists of walking the four 3,000 ft mountains in England; which are Skiddaw, Scafell, Scafell Pike and Helvellyn within 24 hours.
+This is a classic and is something that every fit Lake District lover should attempt at least once in their lifetime.

 Scafell Pike (3,206 ft) is the highest point in England, so it’s obligatory to take a photo, or even a selfie on the summit cairn and this imho is the best viewpoint in the whole of The Lakes.
 This on a personal level is where my biggest photography disappointment occurred.